kushaldas/pym/docs/classes.rst

 Class
 =====

-Classes and objects are pat of programming idea also known as `Object-oriented programming <https://en.wikipedia.org/wiki/Object-oriented_programming>`_.
+Classes and objects are part of programming idea also known as `Object-oriented programming <https://en.wikipedia.org/wiki/Object-oriented_programming>`_.
 Here the data, and functions working on the data stays together (we call those functions as methods in the objects). `Simula